hmonroe/guiguts/README.txt

 Version 1.0.3.
 Relocated HTML page number outside an open <span> eg for a line of poetry so page numbers align vertically.
 Auto List on HTML palette no longer removes spaces before markup in multiline mode.
 HTML anchors for chapter headings are no longer empty but surround the chapter title text.
-Revamped Fix Page Separator logic: Join Lines removes */ /* </i> <i> etc. markup only if it matches.
+Join Lines removes */ /* </i> <i> etc. markup only if it matches.
+Fixed Undo button on Fix Page Separator popup.

 Version 1.0.2.
 Fixed problem in which a regex replace with \G in the found text led to characters being converted to Greek.
 Added message to run final W3C markup